 I guide a variety of student research projects every year, and encourage students to reach out to discuss potential common interests.
 Visit my Research page to see my research priorities.

-- Legacies of black locust invasion on soil nitrogen dynamics at the Albany Pine Bush Preserve
+- Restoring biodiversity at the Albany Pine Bush Preserve

 While it is not a hard-and-fast requirement, I am more likely to agree to advise a student with whom I have had experience, such as in one of my classes.
 I do require that Senior Thesis students enroll in my Plant Ecology (BIO324) at some point during your career – there is no better way of learning the areas of science that I am interested in.

 Research in my lab can take many forms: